VivianBass/GeneFamilies/1. protokol/week-7/day-05.12.md

 **Tasks**:

-- try t-test/wilcox with other order of the groups
+- i finished the try t-test/wilcox with other order of the groups
+- so that it also reverse order, i recreated every statistical test to have both orders

+- worked on presentation, and Thesis structure, etc.